 to run in debug mode, while the -v

 flag enables verbose mode.
-Using these flags won’t rotate the logs but will instead show you the actions that would be taken if the command were to run.
+These flags do not rotate the logs but instead display the actions the command would perform.

 Or you can look in /etc/cron.daily, /etc/cron.weekly, and other directories for a logrotate script.
 If it is not already set up, you can add an entry to your crontab.